dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 ### Starting code

 Make a new file called `blackjack.py`.
 Paste in the following starter code.
 It includes space for three functions that you'll write in a moment.

+This code is long, but don't be intimidated!
+Look at the structure given by the comments and compare it to the example output above.

 ```
 """
 BLACKJACK